caplena/knowledge-base/docs/02-01-Topics.md

 ### Description

-Longer description of the copic for reference.
+Longer description of the topic for reference.
 This field is not used by our AI to assign the topic, therefore make sure that the essence of the description is contained in the topic label & category.

 ### Code

 Unique numerical identifier for a specific code.
 This can be used to visualize and compare across studies or to trigger predefined actions based on the assigned code.
-You can chose the ID if you want to, otherwise we automatically assign one.
+You can choose the ID if you want to, otherwise we automatically assign one.

 ### Deprecation of Keywords

 We have decided to deprecate the current version of keywords.
-The reason for this is that we saw a majority of people using them suboptimally, resulting in **a lower quality of output and more effort** for them.
+The reason for this is that we saw most people using them in a suboptimal way, resulting in **a lower quality of output and more effort** for them.

 **What does deprecation mean:** Keywords are disabled by default when switching to v2, thus being ignored by the AI.
 If you are sure your usage of them made sense and is important to your projects, please reach out to our support team *indicating an example project where you need them*, and we will see if it makes sense to keep them activated for you.